 The books I covered were:

-My newsletter subscribers have access to all the notes I took while reading.
-If you're not already subscribed, sign up down below to get access to the notes, writing exercises, scene cards, and the outlines found in Save the Cat and Romancing the Beat.
-If you are subscribed, head on over to the Coffee House.
+Head over to the Writing Resources page to access all the notes I took while reading, including the notes, writing exercises, scene cards, and the outlines found in Save the Cat and Romancing the Beat.

 To take your writing craft to the next level, check out my blog: